jessefh/mac-setup/README.md

 # mac_setup

-A simple setup script for macOS machines, optimized for Python development.
+Just a simple shell script for setting up new macOS (Apple Silicon) machines for Python ML/AI developers.
+It's intended to keep things as simple as possible.